sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store.md

 ---
 layout: post
 title: "Beyond Feature Store: What we all desire. - Part 1"
-subtitle: Yes, we need Feature Store, how to use?
+subtitle: Yes, we need Feature Store, but how to use?
 tags: [mlops,data engineering]
 ---

+We have been working with Machine Learning models, cooking raw data into golden features for the models.
+Including me, we been doing stuff manually and we also have been questioning where to put cooked features properly, in our local machine?
+Or individual's folder on remote storage?
+We have heard there is a Feature Store as a saviour with tons of new concepts and functionalities, but there are two common concerns we all been through:

+1. How to use it seemlessly?
+2. I desire more, there is any other alternatives?

 ## Quick rewind